saarginzburski/depoint-business-slides-template/DEPLOYMENT.md

 ### Deployment takes too long
 Firebase Hosting usually deploys in 30-60 seconds.
 If it's taking longer:
 - Check your internet connection
-- Try deploying only hosting: `firebase deploy --only hosting`
+- Try deploying only the deck-editor site: `firebase deploy --only hosting:deck-editor`

 ## Support